YYZ - CDG

 See more nonstop flights

-Reviews of the top 5 airlines serving from Toronto to Paris
+Reviews of the top 5 airlines flying from Toronto to Charles de Gaulle

 See real verified KAYAK customer reviews for airlines flying from Toronto to Paris.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.

-Need help choosing which airline to fly with from Toronto to Paris?
+Need help choosing which airline to fly with from Toronto to Charles de Gaulle?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.

 Airline reviews